 - inverted lower legs

-To diagnose Charcot-Marie-Tooth disease, the doctor will order tests that help to determine the cause of your nerve damage and how much damage is present.
-These tests include a nerve condition study, electromyography, nerve biopsy, and genetic testing.
+To diagnose CMT, your doctor will order tests to help determine the cause and extent of your nerve damage.
+These tests may include a nerve conduction study, electromyography, nerve biopsy, and genetic testing.

-An electromyography test is performed by inserting a thin needle into your muscle.
+An electromyography test (EMG) is performed by inserting a thin needle into one of your muscles.
 This needle is attached to a wire that connects to a machine.
-The doctor will ask you to flex and then relax the muscle, while the machine measures the muscle’s electrical activity.
+Your doctor will ask you to flex and then relax your muscle, while the machine measures your muscle’s electrical activity.

 A nerve biopsy is performed by a surgeon.
 This procedure involves removing a piece of a nerve from your calf for testing.
 This nerve sample is examined for the appearance of CMT.

 Physical therapy is a common treatment for people with CMT.
-Physical therapy involves many stretches and light exercises.
-This therapy helps to increase muscle strength and prevent atrophy (muscle loss).
+It involves many stretches and light exercises.
+This therapy helps to increase your muscle strength and prevent atrophy, or muscle loss.

 If you have a severe foot deformity, it may be treated by a combination of orthotics (specialized shoes) and surgical corrective procedures.